RanaivosonHerimanitra/NationalAccountStatistics/README.md

 # National Account Statistics:
-A framework for doing National Accounts Statistics in a low settings countries using SNA'08.
+A pragmatic approach for doing National Accounts Statistics in a low settings countries using SNA'08.
 This repository emphasizes on novel data source (big data), methodology, recipes and opportunities with a particular focus on diagnostics of information system in Madagascar.

 # Topics covered are: